K8MacEl/HQS/README.md

 ## Technologies Used
 This is a full stack MERN project with MongoDB, Express, React, and Node.js as well as AWS for logins.
-Additionally, Semantic was used for styling the input forms.
+Additionally, Semantic IU React as well as CSS was used for styling the input forms.

 ### This relationship of resources is the following: